Question 1: Are the Libraries now open?

 Answer: Yes.
 Based on the recommendations of Tulane’s industrial hygiene consultants and on guidelines issued by the state and city, we have reduced seating capacity in the libraries.
 At this time, we expect about 50% of normal capacity will be available.
 We are not limiting the amount of time spent in the building.
 The number of people permitted in the building at any given time may vary depending on university, state, or city policies or orders.

 Answer: Yes.
-The Howard-Tilton general collections and Latin American Library book stacks will be open.
+The Howard-Tilton general collections and Latin American Library book stacks are open.
 Media (DVDs, CDs, etc.) will be retrieved by staff by request.
 Matas Library stacks may be more restricted.
 Contact Matas for more information about access to print materials.

 Book Request Service offered also.
 While the Howard-Tilton book stacks will once again be accessible, we encourage Uptown students, faculty, and staff to use our pre-order/pickup option, which will remain available for both books and media.
 We will also be using a new self-check out station to reduce in-person contact.
 Download the meeScan self-check out app.